ADELABU-ADEJUMOKE/PROJECT-ON-LITA-CAPSTONE/README.md

 - Total Number of Subscribers: ***18,612***
 - Total Number of Subscribers who Cancelled:***15,175***
 - Average Quarterly Revenue per Customer: ***$1,999***
-- A slicer tool that contains the different subcription type, which help to analyze each visualization.
+- A slicer tool that contains the different subcription type, which help to analyze each visuals.

 ##### ***Excel***